Budget-limited distribution learning in multifidelity problems

 \subsection{Notation}

-Let $Y, X_1, \ldots, X_n\in\R$ be scalar-valued random outputs (i.e. QoIs) associated with the high-fidelity model and $n$ low-fidelity surrogates, respectively.
-Let $c_0$ and $c_i$ ($i\in [n]$) be the respective cost of sampling $Y$ and $X_i$.
+Let $Y, X_1, \ldots, X_n\in\R$ be scalar-valued random outputs associated with the high-fidelity model and $n$ low-fidelity surrogates, respectively.
+Let $c_0$ and $c_i$, $i\in [n]: = \{1, \cdots, n\}$, be the respective cost of sampling $Y$ and $X_i$.
 The costs are assumed known and deterministic.
 No additional assumptions about the accuracy or costs of $X_i$ relative to those of $X_{i+1}$ are assumed in the following discussion.
 In particular, the index $i$ does not represent an ordering based on cost, accuracy, or hierarchy.

-Many recent advances in multifidelity methods center around the efficient estimation of $\E[Y]$ \cite{giles2008multilevel, Peherstorfer_2016, Gorodetsky_2020,Schaden_2020, schaden2020asymptotic, xu2021bandit}.
-Under appropriate correlation/cost conditions and for a fixed budget, the estimators from these methods are significantly more accurate than the classical MC estimator using i.i.d. samples of $Y$.
-However, for some applications, obtaining only precise estimates for parameters is not sufficient.
-A complete description of the randomness of a QoI is needed to quantify the uncertainty of interest.
-Letting $F_Y(y) = \P(Y\leq y)$ be the cumulative distribution function (CDF) of $Y$, we wish to find an efficient estimate for $F_Y$ instead of only certain functionals of it.
+Many recent advances in multifidelity methods center around the efficient estimation of $\E[Y]$ \cite{giles2008multilevel, Peherstorfer_2016, Gorodetsky_2020, Schaden_2020, schaden2020asymptotic, xu2021bandit}.
+Under appropriate correlation and cost conditions and for a fixed budget, the estimators from these methods are significantly more accurate than the classical MC estimator using i.i.d. samples of $Y$.
+For some applications, however, obtaining only precise estimates for parameter means is not sufficient.
+For instance, when estimating robust statistics such as the median, when building confidence intervals to quantify estimation uncertainty, or characterizing failure events and estimation of their corresponding probabilities, the full distribution of a QoI containing the complete information of modeled randomness is often required.
+Letting $F_Y(y) = \P(Y\leq y)$ be the CDF of $Y$, we wish to find an efficient estimate for $F_Y$ instead of only certain functionals of it.
 To make use of the low-fidelity models to this end, assumptions on cross-model correlations are not enough for this purpose.
 As opposed to imposing strong hierarchical assumptions on the models, we introduce an alternative parametric assumption on the relationship between $X_i, i\in [n]$ and $Y$ that allows efficient estimation of $F_Y(y)$ through the $X_i$'s.